biosustain/benchling-resources/_sources/guides/ac_workflow_execution.md.txt

-# (For analysts only) Execute analysis submissions by researchers
+# (For analysts only) Execute Analytical Workflows

  ```{admonition} *Important*
 :class: my-custom-admonition

 This guide is intended for Biosustain **Analytics team** only.
 ```
-🎯 This guide will show you how to execute analysis submissions created by researchers at Biosustain.
+🎯 This guide will show you how to execute Benchling Workflows submitted by researchers at Biosustain.

-**Researchers uses Workflows to request for samples to be analyzed in-house**.
-The **output** of this request is a **Benchling Workflow** that contains:
+**Researchers** uses **Analytics Workflows** to submit samples for analysis to the Analytics team.
+A **Benchling Workflow** contains:
 - details of the **samples** to be analysed
 - details of the **analysis** to be performed

-Researchers can **choose from the following Workflows**:
+Researchers can **choose between the following Workflows**:

 - GC-MS analysis
 - Proteomics